Brandon Harper

 • Part 4: The Jupyrer ecosystem is full of tools to extend the capabilities of Jupyter.
 One of the most popular is BeakerX.
 What is BeakerX and what additional functionality does it provide to Jupyter?

 • Ready to Get Started?
-Check out the Oak-Tree Big Data Lab, a collection of containers that can be used to work with Jupyter, Kafka, Spark, and object storage (MinIO).
+Check out the Oak-Tree Data Development Lab, a collection of containers that can be used to work with Jupyter, Kafka, Spark, and object storage (MinIO).
 Instructions to download and configure the containers are in the linked article and the git repository includes example notebooks of how to work with both machine learning libraries and Spark.

 More Articles by Brandon Harper